 Visit medieval villages

-To its south and east, Bordeaux is surrounded by amazing medieval villages which you can reach within less than an hour drive.
+To its south and east, Bordeaux is surrounded by amazing medieval villages that you can reach within less than an hour drive.
 One of the most famous villages in our area is Saint Emilion, but it’s not the only charming village in the area, others include, Bazas, Saint Macaire, La Reole, Rions and more.
 For more information about some of these destinations check out my article about day trips from Bordeaux.